409 results found

 Cai Y, Zijlema WL, Doiron D, et al., 2017, Ambient air pollution, traffic noise and adult asthma prevalence: a BioSHaRE approach, EUROPEAN RESPIRATORY JOURNAL, Vol: 49, ISSN: 0903-1936

-Castagné R, Boulangé CL, Karaman I, et al., 2017, Improving Visualization and Interpretation of Metabolome-Wide Association Studies: An Application in a Population-Based Cohort Using Untargeted (1)H NMR Metabolic Profiling., J Proteome Res, Vol: 16, Pages: 3623-3633
+Castagne R, Boulange CL, Karaman I, et al., 2017, Improving Visualization and Interpretation of Metabolome-Wide Association Studies: An Application in a Population-Based Cohort Using Untargeted H-1 NMR Metabolic Profiling, JOURNAL OF PROTEOME RESEARCH, Vol: 16, Pages: 3623-3633, ISSN: 1535-3893

 Chan Q, Loo RL, Ebbels TMD, et al., 2017, Metabolic phenotyping for discovery of urinary biomarkers of diet, xenobiotics and blood pressure in the INTERMAP Study: an overview, HYPERTENSION RESEARCH, Vol: 40, Pages: 336-345, ISSN: 0916-9636